hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 ## How to use this component

 The button component is used to trigger an action or event.
-For accessibility, buttons should not be used to route to a URL.
+For accessibility, buttons should not be used to route to a URL; use a link instead.

 ### Basic use